We know there’s been a lot of organisations who have been working in the economic development space, and we know that it can be confusing!

 Who’s going to be running Te Waka?

 We have an establishment board and will have a permanent board at a later date, and they play a governance role for Te Waka.
-We’re recruiting for a CEO, but in the establishment, Stuart Gordon of Waikato Innovation Park is leading the charge.
+We have announced a permanent CEO, Michael Bassett-Foss, as well as a COO, Harvey Brookes.
 We will grow the team in time.

 Do you have any existing staff?

-While we search for a permanent CEO, we’ll be led by establishment CEO Stuart Gordon.
-He’s being supported by Harvey Brookes, and also Te Waka's establishment board.
-And of course the well-known Business Growth Services team from Waikato Innovation Park Ltd are now part of Te Waka and carrying on their great work.
+As well as CEO Michael Bassett-Foss and COO Harvey Brookes, the well-known Business Growth Services team from Waikato Innovation Park Ltd is now part of Te Waka and carrying on their great work.
 Other roles for Te Waka will be brought on as we need them.

 How do I get in touch with the Business Growth team?
 Are they still there?